Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Comparative overview of R implementations

 We fit the models to the primary endpoint of disease-free survival, which comprises a mixture of exact times and right- and interval-censored event times (encoded in \var{iDFS}, an object of class `\code{Surv}').
-In order to further compare the models with other implementations that cannot handle interval-censored outcomes, we treat the interval-censored observations as if they were observed exactly (encoded in \var{DFS}, also a `\code{Surv}' object).
+In order to further compare the models with other implementations that cannot handle interval-censored outcomes, we treat the interval-censored observations as if they were observed exactly (encoded in \var{DFS}, an object of class `\code{Surv}').

 We contrast treatment effect estimates (Estimate) and corresponding standard errors (Std.~Error) estimated by the fitted models.
 It is important to note the difference in interpretation of the estimates (Interpretation).
 Additionally, we provide the in-sample log-likelihood (logLik) of the fitted models, with penalised or semi-parametric/partial likelihoods highlighted in grey.